conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 https://example.com/api/experimental/user
 ```

-Explanation: This is an experimental route.
+**Explanation**: This is an experimental route.
 It can be changed or removed at any
 moment without prior notice.
 This route should be used to test new features and
 get community feedback.